 If you or a loved one have been wrongly convicted, call the appeals lawyers at Howard & Arca today.
 We will give your case a risk-free evaluation and take a fresh approach to uncover any avenues which may result in your conviction being overturned.

 How Long Do I Have to File an Appeal?

 In general, you only have 30 days to file an appeal.
 It is critical that you handle this time frame with extreme care.
 If you submit paperwork after hours or even one day outside of the window, it may mean that you have lost your chance to appeal your case.

 In some cases, there may be discretions in the general appeal procedure.
-You may have access to various rounds of appeals, or even the opportunity to explore different appeals and different times.
+You may have access to various rounds of appeals, or even the opportunity to explore different appeals at different times.
 When you have a special case, it is vital that you contact an appeals attorney.

 Our Atlanta appeals attorneys will guide you through the specifics of your case and what time frame you’re working with for your situation.
 For example, those who need to file their appeal, and have 30 days to do so, during the holiday season get no special treatment.
-Although the courts are closed for many days throughout the December and early January, these will often still count as days within your appeals window.
+Although the courts are closed for many days throughout December and early January, these will often still count as days within your appeals window.

-Appeals lawyers in Atlanta should offer expert opinion or advice on how to submit your document best.
+Appeals lawyers in Atlanta should offer an expert opinion or advice on how to submit your document best.
 They can advise you on which forms are necessary and on what grounds for an appeal that you have a reason to pursue.